Are there other health related programs at MCC?

 Can I get points for experience/other qualifications?
 Will references or essays factor into determination of who gets in?

 Answer: For adult students, we use only the items listed under the Priority Placement section of the Admissions Requirements & Procedures.
-For each program, you get one additional point if you are a veteran.
-For Nursing only, you get four additional points if you have a bachelor's degree.
+For most programs, you will receive one additional point if you are a honorable discharged military veteran or currrent service member.
+For some programs, you will receive four additional points if you have a bachelor's degree.

 For high school students (those in their senior year of high school at the deadline date), we use only the criteria listed under Admissions Requirements & Procedures.